blaze-vincent/sgconstruction-2022/README.md

   <section>
     <p>
       This is the Nextjs recreation of the formerly Concrete5-generated <a href='https://sgconstructco.com'>
       sgconstructco.com</a> website.
-The website does not utilize a Nextjs server; this version of the website was designed to be exported statically.
+The website is not served by a Nextjs server; this version of the website was designed to be exported statically.
 As such,
       <a href='https://nextjs.org/docs/advanced-features/static-html-export'>unsupported features</a> like
-      &lt;img&gt; optimization are not utilized.
+      &lt;Image&gt; optimization are not utilized.
     </p>
   </section>
   <section>